After the flood: A strategy for long-term recovery is a blueprint for a prosperous and secure future for North and North-West Queensland.

 It’s the Australian Government’s commitment to supporting the continued recovery from the 2019 North Queensland flood event.

-The National Drought and North Queensland Flood Response and Recovery Agency has worked with communities since mid-2019 to develop a strategy that was ‘locally led, locally understood, locally implemented.’
+Since the strategy’s release in October 2020, the National Drought and North Queensland Flood Response and Recovery Agency has continued working with flood-affected communities to ensure the funding that supports the Strategy’s implementation continues to be ‘locally led, locally understood, locally implemented.’

-This strategy was developed with the people of the North and North-West, for the people of the North and North-West.
+This strategy was developed with the people of the North and North-West, for the people of the North and North-West and local voices remain central to its implementation.

 The vision: a strong and prosperous future

-This strategy reflects what people have told us matters to them, a resilient future in which:
+This long-term recovery strategy reflects what people have told us matters to them, a resilient future in which:

 Five pillars towards a prosperous future